One of the first hacks to ever get widespread public attention occurred on the night of April 27, 1986.

 - Records affected: unknown

-- What happened: For 18,000 companies and governments around the world, software updates arrive from an IT management company called SolarWinds; and specifically, from its Orion product.
+- What happened: For 18,000 companies and governments around the world, software updates arrive from an IT management company called SolarWinds, and specifically, from its Orion product.

 Nation-state backed hackers (think of them as digital soldiers) somehow got inside the SolarWinds update process and secretly placed malware into a few months of updates.
-They also managed to digitally "sign" the updates, which made them look legitimate.
+They also managed to digitally "sign" the updates, which made them seem legitimate.

 The end result is that when SolarWinds sent out the software updates, receiving networks saw the legitimate information but not the hidden malware, and organizations unknowingly accepted both.
 This is a supply chain attack which acts like a Trojan horse.

-The malware in these updates gave the nation-state backed attackers a foothold in computer networks around the globe, including within a number of U.S. government agencies.
+The malware in these updates gave the attackers a foothold in computer networks around the globe, including within a number of U.S. government agencies.
 U.S. agencies say the data breach likely will have a "grave impact."
 Read our original story here.